lambdan/whoislive/README.md

 The _no-color_ version is the same as the regular version, except there is no color and its output format is changed to make it more legible without color. **Recommended for Windows Command Prompt users** who add the script to their path.

 The _noob_ version is the same as the _no-color_ version except it has a "Press any key to exit..." at the end.
 This is **recommended for beginners that use Windows** as you can just double click the `.py` file to run it.
+See the bottom of this readme for a demo.

 All scripts use the same saved OAuth token, so you can use all versions at the same time.